Peninsula Online Services Electronic Funds Transfer Terms, Conditions, and Disclosures

 Electronic Bill Payer Service Account Debits

-Your account will be debited on the business day or the next business day after the scheduled payment’s processing date.
+Your account will be debited on the “send by” date.
 When a payment or other online service generates items to be charged to your account, you agree that we may debit your bill payment account without requiring your signature on the item and without prior notice to you.
 By providing the Credit Union with the names and account information of those payees to whom you wish to direct payment, you authorize the Credit Union to follow your payment instructions as transmitted using the Bill Payer system.
-When you schedule payments using the Bill Payer Service, you authorize the Credit Union to debit your account on the scheduled date and to subsequently remit funds to the designated payee on your behalf.
+When you schedule payments using the Bill Payer Service, you authorize the Credit Union to debit your account on the “send by” date and to subsequently remit funds to the designated payee on your behalf.

 Electronic Bill Payer Service Responsibilities

 - any late payment or service/finance charges charged by payee(s) and any overdraft transfer, NSF, stop payment, or other fees charged by Peninsula Community Federal Credit Union as a result of these transactions; and